 One of the key values of American citizenship is freedom.
 What does freedom mean?
 The purpose of this Academy is to explore this question in light of two important publications in 1776: The Declaration of Independence and Adam Smith’s Wealth of Nations.
 We often discuss the Founding Fathers’ plan for government in America, but what plans did they make for America’s economic future?
 How were their economic plans related to the form of government they chose and vice versa?
 By considering important documents from the American Founding in light of economic arguments that were being advanced around the same time, we will be concerned with understanding the relationship between politics and economics at the Founding and beyond.
 In doing so, we will keep our focus on the central question of defining American freedom.

-This Academy meets for three days (July 20-24, 2020) at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio.
+This Academy meets for five days (July 20-24, 2020) at the Ashbrook Center on the campus of Ashland University in Ashland, Ohio.

 Participants in the Academy will receive one elective credit in Political Science from Ashland University that may either be used towards a degree at Ashland or transferred to another institution.
 The Academy costs $500 which covers all instructional materials, the college credit, room and board (including all meals), transportation to and from a local airport (if necessary), and all daily activities.
 All participants will be housed in air-conditioned double-occupancy dormitories on the campus of Ashland University.